pubvis-GOSH/project_management/meeting_notes/meetings.md

 - Any updates?

+## Onboarding another dev
+- JH is thinking of onboarding another dev (Katie Buntic) to help out with the frontend work,

 ## Next steps
 - JH will continue to work on the full implementation for the researcher and user registrations,
   - This means the Illustrations work (from the app side of things) will be on hold for a while,